Activities in the Blackwater Estuary

 There was a lot of military activity around the Basin with soldiers and sailors billeted at The Towers in Heybridge and in the Manor House on Osea Island.
 Certain boats in the Basin were commandeered for military services: the yacht Francis II, for example, was turned into a river patrol boat and was moored off Osea.

-the Osea Island Pill Box survives
+the Osea Island Pill Box still survives

 One night Lord Haw Haw told us on the radio that German planes were going to bomb the submarine base at Heybridge Basin.
 The attack happened several nights later: six people were killed and several houses received direct hits.
 There were frequent air raids as German planes flew up the river thinking it was the Thames.
 At night our family went and slept on our boat, Gracie, moored on the saltings, so that we would not have the house fall down on us if we were bombed.
 One night a land mine landed right next to the house on Northey Island making quite a thump, but there wasn't much damage because it went into the soft mud.
 When I was at Mill beach one day I saw a Hurricane crash near the Doctor's buoy off Osea.